Compare over 70s car insurance

 Is it still possible to find cheap car insurance over the age of 70?

-Although you won't be paying as little as you did in your 60s, it's still possible to find great deals on over 70s car insurance.
+Although you may find your premiums are higher than they were in your 60s, it's still possible to find great deals on over 70s car insurance.

 There are various ways that you might be able to reduce your car insurance premium:

 - Limit your annual mileage.
 If you’re driving less due to retirement, shorter working hours or any other reason, your lower mileage could help bring your insurance premiums down.
 Just remember that you must be honest about how many miles you’re driving.

 - Buy a car in a lower insurance group.
 Typically, the higher the group number, the more expensive your insurance will be.
 Choosing a reliable little runabout could help lower your premiums.

 - Increase your voluntary excess.
 If you've enjoyed years of claim-free driving, it may be worth paying a higher voluntary excess to reduce the overall cost of your insurance.
 Just make sure you can cover the excess cost, should you need to make a claim.

 - Take out a telematics policy.
 Telematics (black box) insurance could help reduce the cost of your premium.

 Do older drivers need a specialist insurance provider?